 Nearby places to check out:

-Text from plaque on site
+Text extracted from information plaque on-site.

 Do you know of other water wells in Singapore?
 Do email us at firstname.lastname@example.org, thank you.